 Eli Shane is a multi-instrumentalist and songwriter whose seamless blend of chamber pop, singer/songwriter and indie fused with electronic influences will have melodies stuck in your head for days.
 Shane’s unique writing style and bright vocals shine through inspiration from the likes of Laura Marling and Fiona Apple.
 Born into a musical family in Queens, NY, Eli started releasing music as a teenager, with the EP, Flip On Fiona.
-Debut album therein lies the garden, out March 4th, is self-produced and features Eli's harp, guitar, and piano playing.
-New single “You and Me,” released January 28th, tells a bittersweet love story, reminiscent of Joni Mitchell and Taylor Swift.
+Debut album therein lies the garden, which was released March 4th, is self-produced and features Eli's harp, guitar, and piano playing.